Hair Tip: Don't Skip The Deep Conditioner

 Why you shouldn't skip deep conditioning your relaxed hair | A Relaxed Gal

 (This post includes affiliate links.
-Should you click a link and make a purchase I may make a small commission at no extra cost to you.)
+If you click a link and make a purchase, I may make a small commission.)

-I've noticed a big difference in my hair since I started deep conditioning.
-I deep condition at least once a week.
-I slather my hair with the deep conditioner and leave it on for at least 30 minutes.
-My fav deep conditioner right now is the Eden BodyWorks Jojoba Monoi Deep Conditioner.
+Since I started regularly deep conditioning my hair, I've noticed a big difference in how my hair looks, feels, and acts.
+I deep condition once a week.
+I make sure to cover all of my hair strands with the deep conditioner and leave it on for 20 to 30 minutes.
+My favorite deep conditioner right now is the TGIN Miracle RepaiRx Deep Hydrating Hair Mask.

 How often do you deep condition?